 - Improves posture and balance, which can help with fall prevention.

 - Improves confidence.

-- Social interaction can help prevent illness like high blood pressure, diabetes, heart disease, depression and osteoporosis.
+- Social interaction can help prevent illnesses like high blood pressure, diabetes, heart disease, depression, and osteoporosis.

 Dancing is the key!

-Dance with your family, friends and Alvita’s caregivers!
-Dancing keeps us limber and our minds active because when we dance we use both sides of our brain.
+Dance with your family, friends, and Alvita care home caregivers!
+Dancing keeps us limber and our minds active because we use both sides of our brains when we dance.